mpolitano/bounded-exhaustive-api/TUTORIAL.md

 ncl.NodeCachingLinkedList.removeIndex\(int\)
 ```

-   We can run:
+To list the signatures of the public methods in the API of a class we can run BEAPI with `-a=true`.
+For example:
 ```
 ./run-beapi.sh -cp=./examples/bin/ -c=org.apache.commons.collections4.list.NodeCachingLinkedList -l=literals/literals3.txt -b=properties/scope3.all.canonicalizer.properties -a=true
 ```

-To list the public methods of a class.
-This can help us correctly write the signature of  builders methods.

-**Note**: *BEAPI* is able to  automatically identify builders methods for classes under test.
-For a description about  how to compute builders methods automatically, you can access to the  replication Package of *BEAPI* [here](https://github.com/mpolitano/bounded-exhaustive-api-testgen/blob/main/RUN_BEAPI.md).
+BEAPI will list the methods and terminate.
+From the results we can manually pick the signatures of the builders methods.
+We have also defined algorithms to automatically identify builders methods.
+To run these algorithms refer to the [replication package of BEAPI's paper](https://github.com/mpolitano/bounded-exhaustive-api-testgen/blob/main/RUN_BEAPI.md).